Received investment from Alliance, factCheck aims to create a news fact-checking version of "Polymarket"|CryptoSeed

 How to use AI + Crypto to combat fake news?

 However, whether AI can truly achieve accurate verification of news authenticity still requires time to validate.
-Moreover, compared to Polymarket's predictions on specific future events, the verification of news authenticity, which is inherently more subjective, may lead to greater controversy.
+Furthermore, compared to Polymarket's predictions on specific future events, the verification of news authenticity, which is inherently more subjective, may lead to greater controversy.